0xJakobDev/Test-/README.md

 ## Overview

-Torque Protocol  is a revolutionary blockchain protocol that achieves consensus through mathematical determinism rather than traditional proof-of-work or proof-of-stake mechanisms.
+Inox Protocol  is a revolutionary blockchain protocol that achieves consensus through mathematical determinism rather than traditional proof-of-work or proof-of-stake mechanisms.
 The protocol integrates five specialized engines working in harmony to provide unbiasable randomness, Sybil resistance, deterministic admission, mathematical resolution, and precise tokenomics.

 ### Key Innovations